-I take a great deal of pride in my work on a book by Peggy Caserta about Janis Joplin, heroin, the ’60s, and survival.
-I’m proud to have been Peggy’s editor on I Ran Into Some Trouble.
+I’m proud of my work on a book by Peggy Caserta about Janis Joplin, heroin, the ’60s, and survival.
+I’m happy to have been Peggy’s editor on I Ran Into Some Trouble.
 I spent a bit of time interviewing her extensively when I edited this book for Wyatt-MacKenzie Publishing.

 Her memoir is about her time with Janis, and as a shop owner in Haight-Ashbury during the late ’60s and adventures with The Grateful Dead, Jimi Hendrix, and others.
 There is a dark side, too.
 She did heroin with Janis and struggled with addiction through the ’70s and ’80s.
 She finally returned home to Louisiana to take care of her mother with Alzheimer’s.